 Why don't you open an even bigger studio?

 Believe me, we'd love to.
 But that's a huge risk and investment for our us and our community–personally and financially.
-We're only a year into our most recent expansion; we want to make sure our growth is sustainable.
 We want to make sure that everyone who is involved as an investor, employee, contractor, artist, and/or student can expect stability in our community, and that we'll be around for a long, long time.
 So... we're thinking about it.
 But nothing will happen soon.

 How do I get onto the presale list?